kyhau/bc-notebook/Overview.md

 # Overview

-**Blockchain technology**, which uses math and cryptography, provides a open decentralised database of every transaction involving value; e.g. money, goods, property or work.
+**Blockchain technology**, which uses math and cryptography, provides a open decentralised ledger of every transaction involving value; e.g. money, goods, property or work.
 The authenticity of records can be verified by the entire community.